What is counselling and psychotherapy?

 What does therapeutic change look like?

-It is normal for therapeutic change to be a process of improvement and then feeling stuck or in difficulty and then to improve again.
+It is normal for therapeutic change to be a process of improvement, then feeling stuck or in difficulty, and then to improve again.
 Therapeutic change isn't linear.
 Sometimes your relationship with yourself and others might feel healthier and more compassionate and then at other times your relationship with yourself and others may feel difficult.
 Change happens gradually.
 It is through continuing to prioritise space (in and outside of therapy) for reflection and by making decisions to behave differently in relation to ourselves and others that our relationships, mental health and wellbeing can start to change.